ConsenSys/aragon-payroll-audit-report-2019-06/README.md

 #### Components

-The application consists of the `Payroll` contract extending the Aragon Frameworks `AragonApp` base contract while also implementing the `IForwarder` interface. `Payroll` extends the Aragon Application offering with an automated employee payroll system, managing multiple tokens interfacing with the DAO's own `Finance` application that keeps track of income, expenses, and performs payments by interfacing with the DAO's `Vault`.
+The application consists of the `Payroll` contract extending the aragonOS framework `AragonApp` base contract while also implementing the `IForwarder` interface. `Payroll` extends the Aragon Application offering with an automated employee payroll system, managing multiple tokens interfacing with the DAO's own `Finance` application that keeps track of income, expenses, and performs payments by interfacing with the DAO's `Vault`.
 Employees can decide in what (allowed) tokens they would like to be paid out on payday.
 Exchanges rates for the allowed tokens are fetched from a price feed provider implementing the `IFeed` interface.

 The following graphic attempts to give an overview of the components, actors and the main functionalities exposed by the `Payroll` application, including the permissions required to initiate a call, as well as, how the entities interact with each other.